On k-rational and k-Du Bois local complete intersections: Definitions and background

 \subsection{Log resolutions}

 We will deal with two types of resolutions of singularities that we now describe.
 If $Z$ is an irreducible variety, then by a \emph{log resolution} of $Z$ we mean a proper birational morphism $\mu\colon\widetilde{Z}\to Z$, with $\widetilde{Z}$ smooth, such that if $W$ is the complement of the domain of $\mu^{-1}$, then the subset $\mu^{-1}(W)_{\rm red}$ (the \emph{exceptional locus} of $\mu$) is a divisor $D$ with simple normal crossings.
 We say that $\mu$ is a \emph{strong log resolution} of $Z$ if, in addition, we have $W=Z_{\rm sing}$ (in general we only have $Z_{\rm sing}\subseteq W$).
+Recall that if $X$ is a smooth variety, then a family of subvarieties $(W_i)$ of $X$ has simple normal crossings if locally on $X$ we can find a system of algebraic coordinates $x_1,\ldots,x_n$ (that is, $dx_1,\ldots,dx_n$ trivialize the cotangent bundle) such that every irreducible component of a $W_i$ is defined by a subset of the coordinates.

 Suppose now that $Z$ is a subvariety of the smooth irreducible variety $X$.
 A \emph{log resolution} of $(X,Z)$ is a proper morphism $\pi\colon Y\to X$, with $Y$ smooth, which is an isomorphism over $X\smallsetminus Z$, and such that $\pi^{-1}(Z)_{\rm red}$ is a divisor with simple normal crossings.
 If $Z$ is a hypersurface in $X$, then we say that $\pi$ is a \emph{strong log resolution} of $(X,Z)$ if, in addition, it is an isomorphism over $X\smallsetminus Z_{\rm sing}$.
 In this case, if $Z$ is irreducible and $\widetilde{Z}$ is its strict transform on $Y$, then the induced morphism $\widetilde{Z}\to Z$ is a strong log resolution of $Z$.
 We note that in both contexts strong log resolutions exist by Hironaka's fundamental theorem.
 Moreover, a (strong) log resolution of $(X,Z)$ can be obtained as a composition of blow-ups of smooth centers.